FerhatKool/Powershell_PC_Information/README.md

 *This code can be used to quickly get some information about your PC.*

 ## Licence
-*Of course this code hasn't got any licence you have to buy.
-I made this code in the lessons of Powershell I'm following withing my schoolcourse.*
+*Of course this code hasn't got any licence you have to pay for.
+I made this code during a lesson of Powershell.*